 Decision: The reader has researched and determined the type of solution or approach they want to take.

 Example: "I could go to an orthopedic surgeon or a chiropractor.
-I would like to try something non-invasive, so I need a good chiropractor."
+I would like to try something non-invasive, so I need a good chiropractor." - Determine the next step and ask the reader to take it.

 Don’t leave it up to the reader.
 Give the reader the opportunity to take the next step in the Buyer’s Journey with a “Call to action”.
 Give them good information and help them move through the process.